This post may contain affiliate links which won’t change your price but will share some commission.

 These pumpkin oatmeal bars with cranberries are so delicious for fall!
 Gluten free pumpkin bars come together quickly and feature common pantry staples.

 Pumpkin and cranberry are two iconic flavors of fall.
 Cranberries are the state fruit here in Massachusetts, so we like to eat them in many different forms.
 Gluten free cranberry muffins are a favorite snack in my house, and it wouldn’t be Thanksgiving without cranberry sauce.

 These pumpkin oatmeal bars are another great way to highlight that cranberry flavor.
 These bars are a quick, healthy snack or breakfast on the go.
 The pumpkin and cinnamon flavors are so delicious in these soft, fruity bars.

-Pumpkin Cranberry Oat Bars
+Pumpkin Oatmeal Bars Tips

-In a small bowl, stir together the oats, cinnamon, and salt.
+- In a small bowl, stir together the oats, cinnamon, and salt.
 Add the oat mixture to the wet ingredients and stir to combine.